sivakumar-mahalingam/Mercury/README.md

 # ⚗️Mercury

-Mercury is a collection of UDF's for Hive.
+Mercury is a collection of UDFs for Hive.

 | Category   | Description                                 |
 |------------|---------------------------------------------|